On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

 \section{Theoretical Framework}

-This section develops the mathematical foundations necessary for proving the impossibility theorem.
-I formalize key concepts including knowledge representation, semantic information, and the auction-theoretic model of LLM inference.
-Also, I take the opportunity to address some philosophical aspects of the problem, its generality, scope and consequences for the AI development.
+This section develops the mathematical foundations necessary for proving the Impossibility Theorem.
+It formalizes key concepts including knowledge representation, semantic information, and the auction-theoretic model of inference.
+Also, we address some philosophical aspects of the reasoning problem, relevant to our study, its generality, scope and consequences for the AI development.

-To the sake of narrative consistency, I introduce elements of the framework step by step referring to some concepts first and providing their formal definitions later.